argosatcore/Deb_Dots/README.md

 * Shell scripts, as many of them use `dash` as opposed to `bash` as the default shell.
 * Packages, as some packages like `foot` are not available on Arch's official repositories or have a different name.
 * Bash aliases and bash funcitons, as some of them use componentes which are Debian-specific.
+* `systemd` is the default init system, so some bash aliases and programs like `wlogout` must be reconfigured in order to play nice with other init systems like `runit`, which is the default on Void.

  ---